Eschatologue/CM_wiki/docs/equipment/weapon/weapon-cold.md

 A Large or smaller creature hit by a net is restrained until it is freed.
 A net has no effect on creatures that are formless, or creatures that are Huge or larger.

-A creature can use its :material-circle: **Action** to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
+A creature can use its :rsc-action: **Action** to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
 Dealing a total of 5 slashing damage to the net (AC 10) also frees the creature without harming it, ending the effect and destroying the net.
-When you use an :material-circle: **Action**, :material-triangle: **Bonus Action**, or :material-star-four-points: **Reaction** to attack with a net, you can make only one attack regardless of the number of attacks you can normally make.
+When you use an :rsc-action: **Action**, :rsc-bonus-action: **Bonus Action**, or :material-star-four-points: **Reaction** to attack with a net, you can make only one attack regardless of the number of attacks you can normally make.

 #### Lance

-You have :octicons-triangle-down-24:**Disadvantage** when you use a lance to attack a target within 5 feet of you.
+You have :d20-disadv:**Disadvantage** when you use a lance to attack a target within 5 feet of you.
 Also, a lance requires two hands to wield when you aren't mounted.

 [Net]:weapon-cold.md#net
 [Lance]:weapon-cold.md#lance